MiroslavKabat/iLogicAutodeskInventorCODE128/README.md

 You need Autodesk Inventor.

-Tested in Windows 10 Pro and Autodesk Inventor 2018.
+Tested in Windows 10 Pro and Autodesk Inventor Professional 2018.

 ## Authors